-We choose the best ways to keep your finger on the pulse of all things UC and guide you on deciding which platforms are right for you.
-We'll even teach you how to troubleshoot your UC like a ninja.
+In this edition of the Cisco UC guide, we show you the best ways to keep your finger on the pulse of all things communication and collaboration, so that you can make informed decisions on which platforms are right for you.

 Download a PDF copy of the Cisco UC guide

 In a relatively young industry like global networking, Cisco’s legacy will always be its stable, reliable products.
 Most large enterprises worldwide have Cisco hardware and/or software in one form or another.
 Over the years, Cisco has continued to grow and innovate, and with the UC giant’s seemingly constant acquisition of dominant disrupters, they have a lot to offer.
 Their powerful Webex suite of collaboration tools is the leading enterprise solution for video and team communication.